abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

   <script type="module" defer src="script.js"></script>
   ```

-- Modules work only via **HTTP(s)**, not locally as it requires CORS access and other protocols
+- Modules work only via **HTTP(s)**, not locally as it requires `CORS` access and other protocols
-  - That's why we use a local web-server, such as “live server” and can't open it locally without a server
+  - That's why we use a local web-server, such as “live server” and can't open it locally without a server, as it pretends to be a real server and provides the `http` protocol
+    - This is because when sending a request to a server, the browser adds a special header `Origin` to it, with the current domain (origin) in it.
+The server then may reply with the header `Access-Control-Allow-Origin` with the allowed origin, or with the header `Access-Control-Allow-Origin: *` to allow access from everywhere.
+  - The `file://` protocol is not a part of the `origin`, so it can’t be used with modules.
+  - **Summary:** the modules files need to be sent from the same **origin** (`domain`, `protocol`, `port`), otherwise they won’t work.

 ---

 ### Module Features

 - Always **“use strict”**
-- Module-level scope
+- Module-level scope (It creates a local scope in a module)

   - Each module has its own top-level scope.
 In other words, top-level variables and functions from a module are not seen in other scripts.
   - This will cause error as each module has independent variables and we shouldn't depend on the order of the scripts